dsoftwareinc/wiwik/docs/features/oauth.md

 ### OAuth

-wiwik can integrate with various external oauth parties such as google, facebook, okta, etc.
+wiwik can integrate with various external oauth parties such as Google, facebook, okta, etc.

-In order to do this, most third party requires some setup on their side to identify wiwik as a new app authenticating using oauth and wiwik requires some settings on the environment variables.
+To do this, most third parties require some setup on their side to identify wiwik as a new app authenticating using oauth and wiwik requires some settings on the environment variables.

-### Self authentication management
+### Self-authentication management

 wiwik can also allow maintaining its own authentication database.
 This is a valid use-case when wiwik is being tried out by a small group as it enables